Chase Payment Solutions is best for e-commerce business owners who want fast payments and few additional fees.

 Chase gives small business owners the option to integrate with e-commerce platforms, making accepting online payments a seamless process.
-The integration function works with Shopify, WooCommerce, and several other platforms, and the setup process takes just a few minutes.
-It uses the Authorize.net payment gateway to facilitate these sales.
+The integration function works with Shopify, WooCommerce and several other platforms, and the setup process takes just a few minutes.
+Chase uses the Authorize.net payment gateway to facilitate these sales.
 [Related article: Sales Tax for E-Commerce: What Small Businesses Need to Know]

 Because Chase is an acquiring bank and payment processor, you can expect your payment processing to move at a faster pace than is standard.
 This also means fewer people need to get paid for the payments to be processed.
 This is why Chase has the leverage to negotiate pricing and give you a better deal than what you might get from other credit card processors.

-Did you know?: All payment processing has to go through an acquiring bank for each transaction completed.
+All payment processing must go through an acquiring bank for each transaction completed.
 When you work with Chase, your processor and acquiring bank are one and the same.

-Chase’s iPad-based POS software comes with advanced capabilities, including the ability to store customer information, manage inventory and track sales.
-Chase doesn’t offer any POS hardware, which is not the case with some competitors (see our review of Clover for an example).
+Chase’s iPad-based POS software comes with advanced capabilities, including the ability to store customer information, manage inventory, and track sales.
+Chase doesn’t offer any POS hardware, unlike some of its competitors (see our review of Clover for an example).
 However, Chase’s POS software does integrate with Vend POS hardware.

-These terminals are great for processing online transactions, making them ideal for e-commerce enterprises.
+These terminals are great for processing online transactions, which makes them ideal for e-commerce enterprises.
 Virtual terminals can also be used for phone payments and payments by mail, and built-in tools offer help with managing shipments.

-You can use Chase’s stand-alone terminals, Chase Smart Terminal and Chase QuickAccept, to process chip transactions, swipe transactions and mobile payments, as well as for reporting and tip adjustments.
-Chase also offers a Bluetooth reader with an app that can process card purchases, but it does not have the ability to process chip transactions.
+You can use Chase’s stand-alone terminals, Chase Smart Terminal and Chase QuickAccept, to process chip transactions, swipe transactions and mobile payments, as well as to make reports and tip adjustments.
+Chase also offers a Bluetooth reader with an app that can process card purchases, but the app does not have the ability to process chip transactions.

 Chase’s credit card processing rates vary by transaction type.

 Chase Payment Solutions charges no monthly fees unless your business accepts multiple currencies, earns more than $5 million in debit and credit sales annually, or requires specific software or connectivity.
-Because most small businesses don’t fit one of these categories, this policy saves you money and increases Chase's attractiveness.
+Because most small businesses don’t fit one of these categories, this policy should save you money.

-Some Chase Payment Solutions accounts may require a long-term contract.
-This applies to your business if you meet these criteria (but companies that do usually aren’t considered small businesses):
+Some Chase Payment Solutions accounts require a long-term contract.
+This requirement applies to your business if you meet these criteria (but companies that do usually aren’t considered small businesses):

-Tip: If you run a large company that fits the descriptions above, you may save money with alternative credit card processor options that serve high-volume businesses.
-See our Payment Depot review for a potential solution.
+If you run a large company that fits the descriptions above, you may save money with alternative credit card processor options that serve high-volume businesses.

 Chase Payment Solutions does not require business owners to pay a PCI compliance fee.
 This is a great benefit, as some processors charge companies an annual fee.

 Chase Payment Solutions lets business owners choose between the Chase Smart Terminal and Chase QuickAccept.
 The countertop terminal costs $299, while the wireless mobile terminal costs $399.
-The credit card processor also allows business owners to rent equipment rather than purchase.
-While that could save you money in the short term, renting equipment is usually more expensive than buying it outright in the long run.
+The credit card processor also allows business owners to rent equipment rather than purchase it.
+While renting could save you money in the short term, in the long run it’s usually more expensive than buying outright.
 Chase does have free equipment options as well, but those require a long-term contract.
 On the plus side, Chase also offers a number of convenient mobile solutions and virtual terminals.

 Chase supplies you with a merchant account and offers both in-store and mobile processing.
 If you want to accept payments both in person and online, you’ll need a payment gateway account with Authorize.net.
 Many other credit card processing companies also require this.